Frequently Asked Questions

 Due to the size of the proposed output of (what was at the time) 65MW – the plant was seen as having national significance and planning permission rights were passed to the IPC (Infrastructure Planning Committee) – so local planning did not have a say apart from over the compulsory purchase of land which is why after planning had been granted by the National IPC – the case was taken to the Special Parliamentary Procedure who concluded in 2013 that planning permission should stand.

-Covanta/Veolia have advised that the waste supplied to the Incinerator will be mainly Commercial waste and can be coming from as far away as Birmingham.
+Covanta/Veolia have advised that the waste supplied to the Incinerator will be mainly Commercial waste.

 Given the location in the heart of a Community Forest and right next to the Millennium Country Park – why did Covanta receive planning in the first place?